'I do feel safer': A look at Trump's travel ban supporters

 - Somalia

-Rhea, who called herself part of "average Middle America," said she saw the dangers of illegal immigration when she lived in South Florida and saw people arriving on boats.
+Rhea, who calls herself part of "average Middle America," also lived in South Florida and said she witnessed the dangers of illegal immigration when she saw people arriving on boats.
 Trump's executive order will make America safer, she said.

 "Just as people came way back when and came through Ellis Island -- they were vetted," the Tennessee woman said.
 "They weren't just allowed to flood our borders."